wiredtiger/wiredtiger/src/evict/README.md

 - Interrupting and waking up the eviction server when necessary.
 - Specifying which Btrees to prioritise or exclude from the eviction process.
 - Retrieving the state of cache health.
-- Allowing external modules to participate in the eviction process, enabling them to evict individual pages or entire Btrees if needed.
+- Allow callers to evict pages or entire Btrees directly, bypassing the background eviction process.
 - Modifying page states, crucial for prioritising or de-prioritising pages for eviction.

 ### Terminology